UniversalDependencies/UD_Persian-Seraji/README.md

 LICENSE <p>
-The treebank is licensed under Creative Commons Attribution 3.0 License Developed by Mojgan Seraji and Joakim Nivre at Uppsala University
+The treebank is licensed under Creative Commons Attribution 3.0 License <p>
+Developed by Mojgan Seraji and Joakim Nivre at Uppsala University